awslabs/voice-powered-analytics/reinvent2018/README-Athena.md

 In this step we will create a **Lambda function** that runs every 5 minutes.
 The lambda code is provided but please take the time to review the function.

 1. Go to the [AWS Lambda console page](https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions)
-1. Make sure you are in the same region as the initial Cloudformation deployment
+1. Make sure you are in the same region as the initial CloudFormation deployment
 1. Click **Create Function**
 1. We will skip using a blueprint to get started and author one from scratch.
 Click **Author one from scratch**
 1. Under name add **vpa_lambda_athena_poller**